dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/upgrading-to-v1.2.md

 | `copy_grants()` | when an object is fully replaced on your database, do grants copy over? e.g. on Postgres this is never true, on Spark this is different for views vs. non-Delta tables vs. Delta tables, on Snowflake it depends on the user-supplied `copy_grants` configuration. true by default, which means “play it safe”: grants MIGHT have copied over, so dbt will run an extra query to check them + calculate diffs. | [`default__copy_grants()`](https://github.com/dbt-labs/dbt-core/blob/c25260e5dd2afa237a30db115605ece9629443d1/core/dbt/include/global_project/macros/adapters/apply_grants.sql#L3-L21)| [`snowflake__copy_grants()`](https://github.com/dbt-labs/dbt-snowflake/blob/d53c327e20c91522b4792ede75bbe50e16a9d9c3/dbt/include/snowflake/macros/adapters.sql#L297-L300) |
 | `support_multiple_grantees_per_dcl_statement()` | does this database support `grant {privilege} to user_a, user_b, ...`? or do `user_a` + `user_b` need their own separate grant statements? | [`default__support_multiple_grantees_per_dcl_statement()`](https://github.com/dbt-labs/dbt-core/blob/c25260e5dd2afa237a30db115605ece9629443d1/core/dbt/include/global_project/macros/adapters/apply_grants.sql#L24-L39) |  |

-If the above macros do not suffice, these `get_*_sql()` macros will need to be overwritten.
+If the above macros do not suffice, then at least one of these `get_*_sql()` macros will need to be overwritten.
 They're all one-liners and might need small syntax tweaks to work on your database.

 | macro | description | global project’s version | example override |
 | --- | --- | --- | --- |